Season Review: Chicago Bulls

 The Finnisher, while being an awesome and creative nickname, is not exactly accurate.
 At least, not in Jim Boylen‘s system.
 With Boylen at the helm, something more along the lines of The Waiter would be acceptable.

-If I were to grade Markkanen purely on his production, he would be teetering around the F range, but there isn’t much you can really do when the coach jams you in the corner or at the top of the key and tells you to wait.
+If I were to grade Markkanen purely on his production, he would be teetering around the F range, but there isn’t much you can really do when the coach jams you in the corner or at the top of the key and tells you to wait for the ball to come.
 He’s a great shooter, but not that great.
 That is Duncan Robinson territory.

 One stat that sums up Lauri’s role perfectly is his 3 point attempt rate, up to 53.6% from just 41.8% last season.
 Only one make of which has been unassisted, a rare step-back against Utah.
 His shot attempts in general are also down, something that waiting in the corner can do to you.